pershyn/storm-deb-packaging/README.md

 - [ ] move all the env variable from defaults to storm_env.ini
 - [ ] updated to hardcoded STORM_CONF in ./conf
 - [ ] separate project to 4 packages (common, nimbus, ui, supervisor)
-- [ ] wright access only to log folder and storm.local.dir
+- [ ] wright access only to log folder and storm.local.dir (/var/lib/storm)
+- [ ] patch for default distribution to use /var/lib/storm as storm.local.dir

 apt-get install fakeroot
 apt-get install dpkg-dev